ngjunsiang/laymansguide-src/season6/issue078/issue078.md

 The numbers in each cell represent how many resources of each type are being loaded from each domain.

-CSS and images are considered important and quite harmless, are are thus allowed by default.
+CSS and images are considered important and quite harmless, and are thus allowed by default.
 First-party resources ([Issue 76](https://buttondown.email/laymansguide/archive/lmg-s6-issue-76-third-parties-and-cross-site/)) too, since the website itself has full control over them, are considered “secure”, assuming you trust that website enough to be there in the first place.

 ## Blacklisting or whitelisting domains